sbmako/NServiceBus.MongoDB/README.md

 ```

 ### Sagas
 Saga data needs to be defined the normal way NSB requires with the additional interface `IHaveDocumentVersion` to work appropriately with `NServiceBus.MongoDB`.
-All this interface adds is a version property.
+This interface adds two additional properties, a version number and ETag property.
 Alternatively you can just inherit from ContainMongoSagaData as follows:

 ```csharp
 using NServiceBus.MongoDB;